gotzl/hid-fanatecff/README.md

 * support more effects
 * support more devices / advances functions of devices
+* support different wheels-rims and their quirks
+* packaging for more distros

 ## Contact
 If you have an issue, feature request or a general question, feel free to open a ticket on github.

 ## Disclaimer

+I am not associated with Endor AG/Fanatec.
 I take absolutly _no_ responsibility for any malfunction of this driver and their consequences.
 If your device breaks or your hands get ripped off I'm sorry, though. ;)